What is AAT?

-The Oregon Humane Society can help individuals interested in this rewarding practice: check out our training opportunities below.
+The Oregon Humane Society can help individuals interested in this rewarding practice; our training opportunities are listed below.

-Not sure your dog is ready for this program?
-Consider scheduling a free pre-interview to help determine your dog's appropriateness for the program.
+Not sure your pet is ready for this program?
+Check out the prerequisites for becoming a registered Pet Partners team.
+You can also schedule a free pre-interview to help determine your pet's appropriateness for the program.
 Email us or call (503) 802-6713 to schedule.

 What AAT Isn't

 The Oregon Humane Society does not offer service dog training nor provide funding for individuals who want to acquire service dogs.
 Service Dogs are trained to be a companion to one person who often has a specific disability.
 You can find more information on these websites: www.affluent.net/sara/ or www.cci.org.